scala/make-release-notes/hand-written.md

 We are happy to announce the availability of Scala 2.12.0-M4, which marks feature completeness for 2.12!

 Scala 2.12 is all about making optimal use of Java 8's new features.
-Traits ([#5003](https://github.com/scala/scala/pull/5003)) and functions are compiled to their Java 8 equivalents, and we treat Single Abstract Method types and Scala's builtin function types uniformly from type checking to the backend ([#4971](https://github.com/scala/scala/pull/4971)).
+Traits ([#5003](https://github.com/scala/scala/pull/5003)) and functions are compiled to their Java 8 equivalents, and we treat Single Abstract Method types and Scala's builtin function types uniformly from type checking to the back end ([#4971](https://github.com/scala/scala/pull/4971)).
 We also use `invokedynamic` for a more natural encoding of other language features ([#4896](https://github.com/scala/scala/pull/4896)).
-We've standardized on the GenBCode back-end ([#4814](https://github.com/scala/scala/pull/4814), [#4838](https://github.com/scala/scala/pull/4838)) and the flat classpath implementation is now the default ([#5057](https://github.com/scala/scala/pull/5057)).
+We've standardized on the GenBCode back end ([#4814](https://github.com/scala/scala/pull/4814), [#4838](https://github.com/scala/scala/pull/4838)) and the flat classpath implementation is now the default ([#5057](https://github.com/scala/scala/pull/5057)).
 The optimizer has been completely overhauled for 2.12.
 This milestone adds box/unbox optimization ([#4858](https://github.com/scala/scala/pull/4858)).

 For more details about what's new in this milestone, including some breaking changes, please take a look at [these 14 noteworthy PRs](https://github.com/scala/scala/pulls?q=is%3Apr+label%3Arelease-notes+milestone%3A2.12.0-M4+is%3Amerged).

-In total, we merged [135 pull requests](https://github.com/scala/scala/pulls?q=is%3Apr+is%3Amerged+milestone%3A2.12.0-M4), of which [16 PRs by new contributors](https://github.com/scala/scala/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Amerged+author%3Afelixmulder++milestone%3A2.12.0-M4) -- welcome!
+In total, we merged [135 pull requests](https://github.com/scala/scala/pulls?q=is%3Apr+is%3Amerged+milestone%3A2.12.0-M4), of which [16 are by new contributors](https://github.com/scala/scala/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Amerged+author%3Afelixmulder++milestone%3A2.12.0-M4) -- welcome!
 This milestone resolves [49 JIRA tickets](https://issues.scala-lang.org/issues/?jql=project%20%3D%20SI%20AND%20status%20%3D%20CLOSED%20AND%20resolution%20%3D%20Fixed%20AND%20fixVersion%20%3D%20%22Scala%202.12.0-M4%22%20ORDER%20BY%20component%20ASC%2C%20priority%20DESC).

 We'd especially like to thank Felix Mulder for his [excellent work on the new Scaladoc interface](https://github.com/scala/scala/pulls?utf8=%E2%9C%93&q=is%3Apr+is%3Amerged+author%3Afelixmulder++milestone%3A2.12.0-M4)!
 [Check it out!](http://www.scala-lang.org/files/archive/api/2.12.0-M4/)